EldritchForgeWorks/foundryvtt-dnd5e-types/README.md

 - In the README (see the badge at the top)
 - In the package description on npm
 - In the GitHub release notes
+- In the `version.json` file in the repository

 When a new version of DnD5e is released, this package will be automatically updated to support it, typically within a few days.
+These updates are made with `feat:` commits, which trigger a minor version bump.

 ## License